Meaty cremini mushrooms perfectly sauteed with garlic and butter, combined with light and fluffy quinoa and fresh thyme leaves.

 - Cook the quinoa according to the instructions on the package.
 Set aside.

-- Add the garlic, chilies, and thyme.
+- Add the garlic and dried red chili flakes – if using.
 Stir into the mushrooms.
-Allow the garlic to heat through.
+Allow the garlic to cook with the mushrooms for 3 minutes.

-- Add the cooked quinoa, season with the salt and pepper and stir all the ingredients together until the quinoa has heated through once more.
+- Add the cooked quinoa, fresh thyme leaves, salt, and ground black pepper.
+Stir all the ingredients together until the quinoa has heated through once more.